 No treatment-related serious adverse events or safety concerns were identified.

 Yes.
 The highly successful Phase 1 clinical trial of CYP-001 in patients with graft-versus-host disease (GvHD) together with compelling preclinical data in a range of models, has facilitated planning for further clinical studies.
-Currently planned clinical studies are Phase 2 trials in GvHD, osteoarthritis and critical limb ischem1a (CLI).
+Currently planned clinical studies are Phase 2 trials in GvHD, COVID-19, osteoarthritis and critical limb ischemia (CLI).

 MSCs have shown promise for a wide range of conditions, some of which are very common.
 In the long term, it is true that treating those more common conditions is likely to be much more commercially attractive than treatment of graft versus host disease (GvHD), which is a relatively rare condition.